tidyverse/tidyverse.org/content/blog/model-calibration/index.md

 </div>

 The calibration plot for the ideal model will essentially be perfect incline line that start at (0,0) and ends in (1,1).
-In the case of this model, we can see that the seventh point has an event rate of 49.1% despite having estimated probabilities ranging from X to X. This indicates that the model is not creating predictions in this region that are consistent with the data (i.e., it is under-predicting).
+In the case of this model, we can see that the seventh point has an event rate of 49.1% despite having estimated probabilities ranging from 60% to 70%.
+This indicates that the model is not creating predictions in this region that are consistent with the data (i.e., it is under-predicting).

 The number of bins in [`cal_plot_breaks()`](https://probably.tidymodels.org/reference/cal_plot_breaks.html) can be adjusted using `num_breaks`.
 Here is an example of what the plot looks like if we reduce the bins from 10, to 5: